 Well its definitely not pretty sometimes.
 There has been a few days where we’ve fallen into bed at night and said we’ve got to make some changes.
 I think being a mum you are constantly hitting breaking point then taking some time out and getting back on track.
 We’ve recently found some more people to help out with the business so I can be more present with Olivia and as I type this she is sleeping.

 We’re just surviving and doing the best we can which I’m sure is what most mums with young kids would say!
 The kids are definitely a driving force for us because we want them to experience the ocean life that we did on our sailing adventure.
 And while Olivia is often preventing me from doing things on the business that I would like to do sometimes it works out well.
-It forces me to slow down and spend a lot of time reflecting on each decision, sometimes its a mistake to try to grow things too quickly – I think but we forget that in our fast paced modern life.
+It forces me to slow down and spend a lot of time reflecting on each decision.
+I think sometimes it’s a mistake to try to grow things too quickly but we forget this in our fast paced modern life.
 Kids slow us down, but they help us to smell the roses too!!